happysheep0719/Sean-s-Cheat-Sheet/system-design/feedproduct.md

 Requirements:

-each user could have 1-1000 friends.
+1. each user could have 1-1000 friends.
 We need they can get stories from your friends in real time.
+2. Scalability
+    - milions fo query per second
+    - a lot of data to store